Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Model

 For each halo in the catalogue, we organise the surrounding gas elements into 20 bins of radial distance from its centre.
 The first bin spans the radial interval between the halo centre and $0.01 \, R_{\rm 200c}$.
 The remaining 19 bins cover the range $0.01 - 5 \, R_{\rm 200c}$ with equal width in logarithmic space.\footnote{The exact number of bins is unimportant: we verified that with twice or half as many bins the accuracy of our ML algorithm (see \S~\ref{sec:validation}) vary by $\sim 1\%$ and the main conclusions of our work would be unchanged.} The gas density corresponding to each bin is then straightforwardly computed by dividing the total mass of the gas elements falling in that bin by the volume enclosed between the spherical shells defined by the boundaries of the bin.
 We stress that we consider \textit{all} gas elements in the simulations, not only those identified as bound to the halo by the FoF algorithm.

 To ensure the numerical robustness of the halo gas density profiles, we compute them for `well resolved' haloes only.
 The criterion that we adopt to deem a halo to be `well resolved' for our purposes is that it contains at least 5000 resolution elements as determined by the FoF algorithm.
 This rather stringent requirement, in line with choices made in previous related works \citep[e.g.][]{Schaller_2015, Sorini_2022, Sorini_2024}, ensures that there are enough gas resolution elements in each individual radial bin to cut down the Poisson noise in the corresponding gas density to an acceptable level.
+We further require that the central galaxy is not devoid of gas, so that we do not mistakenly select spurious dark subhaloes that might have been found by the subhalo-finding algorithm.

 We show the gas density profiles obtained from the three flagship simulations in Figure~\ref{fig:dens_prof}, separated into four different $M_{\rm 200c}$ bins, as indicated above each panel.
 The halo mass bins differ from simulation to simulation, because the dynamic range of well resolved haloes varies depending on the mass resolution and box size.
 The mass range probed is particularly large in the case of IllustrisTNG.
 The reason is that, only for this simulation, we combine all haloes and density profiles selected from the TNG-50, TNG-100, and TNG-300 run in the same dataset.
 This enables us to take advantage of the higher resolution of TNG-50, hence probing lower-mass haloes, with the higher statistics of larger-mass haloes given by the larger boxes.
 Consequently, the IllustrisTNG mass bins generally contain more haloes than in their EAGLE and Simba counterparts, as annotated in the box within each panel.
 In the remainder of the paper, we will always combine the data of the IllustrisTNG flagship boxes together, hence we shall refer to them collectively as `IllustrisTNG'.
+This is the same approach adopted by \cite{Sorini_2025}, who showed that the concentration-mass relationships of haloes in overlapping mass ranges across the different TNG boxes are consistent with one another.
+We verified that this is the case for the gas density profiles as well.